Click Here to Return to Ask The Meatman's Home Page!

 Shipped FREE!!

-If A 1½ Lb.
-Bag of Hickory Sawdust is not enough for you, we also sell our hickory sawdust in 5 lb. bags for only $21.69 - Shipped FREE!
+Hickory Sawdust For Smoking Food.
+USDA Approved.We also sell our hickory sawdust in 5 lb. bags for only $24.97 - Shipped FREE!

 This is the same hickory sawdust that we use in all of our smoking of deer sausage, deer snack sticks, beef jerky, deer jerky, pork hams, pork bacon, pork shoulders and pork jowls.